Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-Louisville, Kentucky‘s Stonecutters are a powerhouse band that are well into their first decade of creating intense music to say the least.
+Louisville, Kentucky‘s Stonecutters are a powerhouse band that is well into its first decade of creating intense music, to say the least.
 The band is widely known in our communal underground as being a caustic, genre-melding entity.

-They combine elements of metal, stoner rock, doom, hardcore, punk, heavy rock and much more into their own branded sound.
+They combine elements of stoner metal, doom, hardcore, punk, heavy rock, and much more into their own branded sound.
 It’s incendiary and intense, ferocious and fierce, plus relentlessly uncompromising.
 I recall the first time I ever caught Stonecutters live.
-It was in our shared hometown, Louisville, as they supported Krisiun, Warbringer and Obituary.
+It was in our shared hometown of Louisville, as they supported Krisiun, Warbringer, and Obituary.

-The band was immediately seared into my brain, partly due to their wide-ranging styling, mostly due to their kicking ass live.
-I recently saw the band again (read about it here) and they were just as volatile as ever.
+The band was immediately seared into my brain, partly due to their wide-ranging styling, mostly due to their kicking-ass live show.
+I recently saw the band again [live review] and they were just as volatile as ever.
 Their live stage assault is vicious and energized.

-No one can say that Brian Omer (guitarist, vocalist), Kevin Redford (bassist), Johnny Wooldridge (drummer) and Nick Burks (guitarist) aren’t a lively, thrilling act to witness live.
-Their albums are just as enjoyable, they keep you invested and metallized without mercy.
+No one can say that Brian Omer (guitarist, vocalist), Kevin Redford (bassist), Johnny Wooldridge (drummer), and Nick Burks (guitarist) aren’t a lively, thrilling act to witness live.
+Their albums are just as enjoyable, they keep you invested and metalized without mercy.

-It was a no-brainer to take a shot at an exchange with the Stonercutters‘ dynamo guitarist Nick Burks recently.
+It was a no-brainer to take a shot at an exchange recently with the Stonercutters‘ dynamo guitarist Nick Burks.
 The guy is a spectacle to observe and hear in the live setting for sure, while his recorded works are just as intense and chaotic.
 With that said, let’s get down to the business at hand, shall we?
-I present you the Riff Relevant Interview with Stonercutters Guitarist Nick Burks!
+I present you the Riff Relevant Interview with Nick Burks!

-Pat Riot – For someone who may be unfamiliar with the origins of Stonecutters, how about a brief summary of how the band first came about… and how would you describe or summarize the band’s sound/style?
+Riff Relevant [Pat Riot] – For someone who may be unfamiliar with the origins of Stonecutters, how about a brief summary of how the band first came about… and how would you describe or summarize the band’s sound/style?

-Nick – Stonecutters is led by Vocalist / Guitarist Brian Omer, a veteran in the American Metal and Hardcore world.
-His previous band, My Own Victim (early 90s Century Media hardcore) toured with Suicidal Tendencies, Biohazard, and Merauder.
+Nick Burks – Stonecutters is led by Vocalist and Guitarist Brian Omer, a veteran in the American Metal and Hardcore world.
+His previous band, My Own Victim (early ’90s Century Media hardcore) toured with Suicidal Tendencies, Biohazard, and Merauder.
 Omer was also in the legendary punk band Hookers and once served a tour playing bass for Slapshot.

 From the ashes of MOV, Omer enlisted three other like-minded musicians to create punishing, brutal, genre-bending music.
 With influences reaching across Black Sabbath, Iron Maiden, Death, Obituary, Neurosis, Motorhead, Agnostic Front, Sick Of It All, Mercyful Fate, and early Metallica, Stonecutters masters a fresh take on nostalgic heavy music.

-Pat Riot – The band is based in Louisville, KY… how is the music scene in your home base (aka my hometown)?
+Riff Relevant [Pat Riot] – The band is based in Louisville, KY… how is the music scene in your home base?
 Hypothetically, if you all could change one thing in relation to the scene there, what would it be and why?

-Nick – Louisville’s music scene is awesome.
+Nick Burks – Louisville’s music scene is awesome.
 The metal scene rules.
 Our vocalist/ guitarist started a ‘Metal Monday’ for local and touring metal bands.
 Your band gets to play in front of people that genuinely care about your art.
-The venue is always packed with diehard metal heads.
+The venue is always packed with diehard metalheads.
 The touring bands are always stoked to be playing to a packed room on a Monday night.
 I just saw a Celtic Frost tribute band play there last night.

 I wouldn’t change a thing about the music scene here.
 What we also have in Louisville is Dead Fest.
 It’s a fest comprised of all local punk, hardcore, grind, metal, and every genre in between.
 We headlined one of the nights last year.
 Good times!